githsem/Api_Demos_Project/README.md

 # Api Demos Project

-This is a Java-based project for testing mobile applications using Appium, Selenium, Cucumber, and TestNG.
+This is a Java-based project for testing mobile applications using Appium, Selenium, Cucumber and TestNG.

 ## Table of Contents
 - [Overview](#overview)